 Each sub-unit within each unit has a culminating project to complete.
 There are no quizzes or tests until Age 8-10, and even then the culminating projects might be more valuable in terms of evaluating student progress.

-Student Concept books consist primarily of activity pages in the younger levels.
+Student books consist primarily of activity pages in the younger levels.
 Most of these are not typical worksheets; it doesn't seem that any two are alike.
 Instead, they direct students to draw, write, analyze, complete graphs, color, create booklets, complete Venn diagrams, and other such activities.
-Literature unit activity pages include some that are typical of grammar and handwriting workbooks, but they have many more that are similar to those in the Concepts.
+While literature unit activity pages include some that are typical of grammar and handwriting workbooks, most are similar to those in the other books.

 The curriculum is sold in a number of different packages.
 You can purchase a complete level that includes all units, literature units (when applicable), novels, books, science kits, and math "tools" such as a scale and weights (when applicable).
 You can buy only the units and literature units, then obtain the other books and resources on your own.
 Or you can purchase packages for only one unit at a time.
 There is also an option for the upper levels to buy a complete package for the units, including all required resources, but that does not include the literature units.
 And as I mentioned before, you can purchase the literature units separately.
 The complete packages will certainly save you time and bother.